Arthur Orr

-Arthur Orr (born May 25, 1964) is an American politician serving in the Alabama State Senate and as the Executive Vice President for Cook's Pest Control.
+Arthur Orr (born May 25, 1964) is an American politician serving in the Alabama Senate and as the Executive Vice President for Cook's Pest Control.
 First elected in 2006, he is currently Chairman of the Senate Finance and Taxation Education Committee.
 He previously served as Chairman of the Senate Finance and Taxation General Fund Committee.
 Born in Decatur Alabama, Orr is an alumnus of Wake Forest University, where he received a Bachelor of Arts, and the University of Alabama School of Law, where he received a Juris Doctor degree.

 Orr is a member of the American Bar Association, Alabama State Bar, and Alabama Law Institute.

 Early career

 Orr served two years in Nepal as a volunteer with the Peace Corps.
 With the financial help of friends and family in the U.S., Orr used his legal and language training to establish a college scholarship program to benefit female village students.
-To date, over 80 village students have benefited by attending college and seeking the opportunities an education provides.
+To date, over 200 village students have benefited by attending college and seeking the opportunities an education provides.
 After completing his commitment, he returned to Decatur, Alabama where he joined the law firm of Harris, Caddell and Shanks, P.C. and served as president of several non-profit organizations.
 He was selected as the Citizen of the Year by the Decatur Rotary Club and received other leadership awards from various organizations, including carrying the 1996 Olympic Torch.
-Orr then served in Bangladesh as a new country developer, and in the Pacific Ocean region of Asia with Habitat for Humanity International as staff attorney.
-Orr returned home to work for Cook's Pest Control where he would serve as a Executive Vice President and Chief Legal Officer.
+Orr then served in Bangladesh as a new country developer, and in the Pacific Ocean region of Asia with Habitat for Humanity International as a staff attorney.
+Orr returned home to work for Cook's Pest Control where he would serve as Executive Vice President.